What is AI Bias and Fairness?

 • Certify: Documentation of bias testing methodology and results for regulatory compliance.
 Evidence generation for audits and assessments.

-Fairness isn't a one-time checkbox—it's continuous vigilance against disparities that can emerge, shift, and compound over time.
+Fairness isn't a one-time checkbox.
+It's continuous vigilance against disparities that can emerge, shift, and compound over time.
 See also: The Responsibility Gap.

 What is FAQs